PedroMTQ/mantis/README.md

 1. Clone the repository with git
 2. Edit MANTIS.config with desired paths
 3. Create a Conda environment for Mantis with `conda env create -f mantis/mantis_env.yml`
-4. Activate the previously created Conda environment
+4. Activate the previously created Conda environment with `conda activate mantis_env`
 5. Setup all default databases for Mantis with`python mantis setup_databases`

 To check your installation run: